wallarm/product-documentation/docs/2.18/installation/nginx/dynamic-module-from-distr.md

 [enable-libdetection-docs]:         ../../admin-en/configure-parameters-en.md#wallarm_enable_libdetection
 [install-postanalytics-instr]:      ../../admin-en/installation-postanalytics-en.md

-# Installing dynamic Wallarm module for NGINX from Debian/CentOS repositories
+# Installing dynamic Wallarm module for distribution-provided NGINX

 These instructions describe the steps to install Wallarm filtering node as a dynamic module for the open source version of NGINX installed from the Debian/CentOS repositories.

+NGINX Open Source can be obtained from nginx.org or the default repositories of Debian/CentOS depending on your requirements, NGINX version preferences, and repository management policies.
+Wallarm provides packages for both [nginx.org](dynamic-module.md) and distribution‑provided versions.
+This guide focuses on NGINX from Debian/CentOS repositories.

 --8<-- "../include/waf/installation/already-installed-waf-postanalytics-distr.md"